lgeneslaw/TB-Monitor/README.md

 because ultimately this project will be handed off to the team in Peru and paired with the recording technology that they have been developing.

-    In order to use the Sanitizer on a wav file, the name of the wav file must be hard-coded into "Sanitizer.py".
+    The sanitizer is one python file.
+In order to use the Sanitizer on a wav file, the name of the wav filemust be hard-coded into "Sanitizer.py".
 The Sanitizer then outputs a wav file with a name that can also be hard-coded.
 To run the sanitizer:
     $ python sanitizer.py

 ************************************************************************